gbd77rc/esp32-iot-x509/docs/FirmwareDevelopment.md

 ## Development IDE

 The recommended IDE from Platform.io is to use [Visual Studio Code](https://code.visualstudio.com/download) and use the [PlatformIO IDE](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide) extension.
-Personally I have a lot more extensions added to cloud interaction, formatting, docker/containers etc.
+Personally I have a lot more extensions added for cloud interaction, formatting, docker/containers etc.

-This is a great open source free IDE.
+This is a great open source IDE.
 It can be a bit limiting sometimes, depends on the language you are using.

 ## Language